 - In The Wizard of Oz, the Cowardly Lion was told that he needed a medal to bring out the courage in him.
 Craft a courage medal.
 Give it out to people you see acting with courage.
 To influence yet another sphere, approach the social justice committee at your congregation and ask them to consider giving out a yearly courage medal to a member who took a stand against oppression.

 - Watch and discuss movies about racial and ethnic oppression.
 Two to consider: Something the Lord Made (a true story about the relationship between two men who invented a procedure to save the lives of children with heart defects) and Smoke Signals (a movie about two Native American youth).
-A study guide on the Unitarian Universalist Association website has interesting discussion questions you can share with family and friends.

 - You can have fun with continuums based on different criteria.
 Find out more about your friends by suggesting they align themselves in continuums based on: the time they woke up this morning or went to bed last night; how much time they spent on the computer yesterday; how much time they spent on the telephone or texting yesterday; the number of books they read last month; the number of states they have visited; or any other amusing facts.